I3A-NavSys/utrafman_sim/docs/install.md

-1. Download MATLAB R2023b from the official MathWorks website: [MathWorks Downloads](https://es.mathworks.com/downloads).
+1. Download MATLAB R2023b from the official [MathWorks website](https://es.mathworks.com/downloads).

    >:warning:  U-TRAFMAN simulator has been tested in **MATLAB R2023a** and **MATLAB R2023b**.
 While it might work in other versions, there are no guarantees of compatibility.